-The next Justice Conference will be held at Seattle University on August 10-13, 2017.
+The 2017 Justice Conference was held at Seattle University from August 10 to 13, 2017.
 Click here to learn more.

 The National Steering Committee on Justice in Jesuit Higher Education was created in 2002 with a charge to coordinate, convene, communicate, and connect persons and institutions devoted to justice in Jesuit higher education.
 (Prior to that date, a national planning committee convened three regional conferences in 1998-1999 leading to the convening of the Santa Clara University justice conference in 2000 and the Loyola University Chicago follow-up in 2002.)

 The National Steering Committee convened the 2005 John Carroll University justice conference and the 2009 Fairfield University justice conference.
 The latter was attended by nearly 300 people from at least six countries.
 Two-thirds of the attendees at both conferences were new to the national conversation about faith that does justice.
 The Committee provides formation to long-time contributors and welcomes diverse new voices.